bodil/bodil.github.com/content/skyrim/index.md

 [_Skills of the Wild_](https://www.nexusmods.com/skyrimspecialedition/mods/37693), which is included but disabled by default, because it may add a bit _too_ much immersion to the game.

+There are a few mods which I find amusing under the **Non-Lore** section which you may choose to enable if you don't mind the immersion breaking.

 You can also pick another main menu replacer from the three provided, or disable them altogether for the original Skyrim main menu experience.